What you

 Fleischman, Iulianelli, Kirila, Martino, Mayeli, Pack, Sheng,

-Taliancic, Thomas, Whybra, Wyman, Yildirim, and Zhao, submitted for
+Taliancic, Thomas, Whybra, Wyman, Yildirim, and Zhao, (to appear in

 It is important to note that a substantial number of the papers